jbcodeforce/shift_left_utils/docs/coding/llm_based_translation.md

 ### ksqlDB to Flink SQL

+The prompts are defined in the [src/shift_left/core/utils/prompts/ksql_fsql folder](https://github.com/jbcodeforce/shift_left_utils/blob/main/src/shift_left/src/shift_left/core/utils/prompts)

-Be sure to have a virtual environment and the `uv` package manager.
+Be sure to have a Python virtual environment created and the `uv` package manager (see [setup instructions](https://jbcodeforce.github.io/shift_left_utils/contributing/#environment-set-up) for developers).
+Use a config file with all the necessary setting and the environment variable CONFIG_FILE to point to this file.

-kSQLDB has some SQL constructs but this is not a ANSI SQL engine.
+kSQLdb has some SQL constructs but this is not a ANSI SQL engine.
 It is highly integrated with Kafka and uses keyword to define such integration.
-The migration and prompt needs to support migration examples outside of the classical select and create table.
+The migration and prompts need to support migration examples outside of the classical select and create table.

 For kSQL the approach is to use 3 agents with different prompt and the Confluent Cloud for Flink REST API to deploy the translated SQL for validation.